imjuni/jin-frame-docs/docs/intro.md

 You can change name or skill parameter at run-time.
 Even if you can change host address.
 Every change don't make fail and create well-formed AxiosRequestConfig object.
 Also you can change request time and transformRequest, validateStatus parameter. _x-www-form-urlencoded_ transformRequest already include.
 You only set content-type params.
 See _x-www-form-urlencoded_ [testcase](https://github.com/imjuni/jin-frame/blob/master/src/__tests__/jinframe.post.test.ts).

-Execution is simple.
+Execution no need additional progress.
 Create curried function after execute that function. jin-frame using axios library so using on browser.

 ```ts
 const query = new TestPostQuery('ironman', 'beam');